 “Why are you here?”
 Tatsumi snapped.
 The loli demon grinned as she held up Anna’s summons before him.

-“Fine,” the loli demon said.
-She gave him the summons.
+“Fine,” the loli demon said as she gave him the summons.
 Tatsumi took it in suspicion and began the paperwork.
 Hoto-chan timed herself.

-“Of course,” she spoke up after a few seconds.
-“I wonder about afterwards.”
+“Of course,” she spoke up, “I wonder about afterwards.”
 Tatsumi didn’t look up.

 “Why is that?” he asked.

-“Just,” Hoto-chan said with a shrug.
-“The heartbreak Tsuzuki will have to endure after Anna is judged.
-And after he found someone that understands him so well.”
+“Just,” Hoto-chan said with a shrug, “The heartbreak Tsuzuki will have to endure after Anna is judged; and after he found someone that understands him so well too.”

 “He has Kurosaki and us,” Tatsumi cut in.

-“True,” Hoto-chan said.
-“But now quite the same, is it?
-None of you have been in Tsuzuki’s bed, have you?”
+“True,” Hoto-chan said nodding, “But now quite the same, is it?”
 Tatsumi glanced up at her.
-Hoto-chan has his attention now.
-She shrugged again.
+Hoto-chan has his attention.

 Tatsumi closed up his pen and tore up the summons and paperwork.
 He looked up at Hoto-chan.

 “I can live with that,” she brushed off.
-Tatsumi snorted and walked off.
+Tatsumi snorted and walked away.
 Hoto-chan sat back and breathed out.

-“Boy!” she mumbled.
-“That almost took all of my power.
-Too tense for my taste!”
-Then, Hotaru disappeared back to home.
+“Boy!” she mumbled, “That almost took all of my power; too tense for my taste!”
+Hotaru disappeared back to home.